Eyes on the Road

 Published the second Monday of every month on Camden and Campbelltown Council's Facebook page as well as here, Eyes on the Road highlights local, timely and relevant road safety issues with the aim of increasing road safety awareness and reducing road trauma.

-This month we’re highlighting school zones.
+This month we’re highlighting alcohol and drugs.

 In 2019 alone, 61 people were killed, and 285 seriously injured in alcohol related crashes in NSW.
 During summer and the festive season there is a marked increase in alcohol and drug related crashes, so while we want you all to enjoy yourself, we want this to happen responsibly and safely.